CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Experiments Discussions

-\paragraph{Zero-shot/few-shot cross-lingual transfer:} Experiments are done in Section \ref{sec:exp} in fully supervised fashion.
-However, for many low-resource language pairs, samples are not available.
-Hence, it is attractive to be able to perform zero-shot cross-lingual transfer without relying on any labeled examples.
-To this end, we fine-tune mT5 with the in-language (both source and target are in the same language) samples only in a multilingual fashion and, during inference, vary the target language.
-Unfortunately, the model fails at generating cross-lingual summaries and performs in-language summarization instead.
-We also fine-tune m2o models in a zero-shot setting (with only the in-language samples of the target language).
-Here, the model can generate non-trivial summaries but still lags behind fully supervised models (results in the Appendix).
-We do not perform any few-shot experiments and leave them as potential future directions.
+The previous experiments were done in a fully supervised fashion.
+However, for many low-resource language pairs, samples are not abundantly available.
+Hence, it is attractive to be able to perform zero-shot cross-lingual generation \citep{duan-etal-2019-zero} without relying on any labeled examples.

+To this end, we fine-tuned mT5 with only the in-language samples (i.e., the source and target both have the same language) in a multilingual fashion and, during inference, varied the target language.
+Unfortunately, the model totally fails at generating cross-lingual summaries and performs in-language summarization instead.